Japan, U.S. sign pact limiting legal protection of U.S. base workers

 TOKYO, Jan.
 16, Kyodo

-Japan and the United States on Monday signed a pact to effectively remove legal protection over some U.S. military base workers, hoping the move will help deter base-linked crimes in Okinawa where the bulk of U.S. military facilities in Japan are hosted.
+Japan and the United States signed on Monday a pact to effectively remove legal protection over some U.S. military base workers, hoping the move will deter base-linked crimes in Okinawa where the bulk of U.S. military facilities in Japan are hosted.

 Based on the supplementary pact, the two countries clarified the scope of base workers classified as the "civilian component" in SOFA, who are among those entitled to U.S. primary jurisdiction, or extended protections, if accused of a crime while on duty.
 They have also crafted criteria for contractors qualified for SOFA coverage.